 Today, 5 April 1884 the Scottish Rights of Way and Recreation Society Limited held its first meeting at its registered office in George Street, Edinburgh.
 The main reason for the change from the Association for the Protection of Public Rights of Roadway in Scotland was to protect the membership during any litigation.
 The Association was not a limited company which meant that should they lose a court case then every member could be liable to cover the costs.
 The amount they may have to pay was unlimited.
 The new Society was a limited company meaning every member, though still liable, could only asked to pay the maximum sum of £1.

 The meeting saw Prof Nicholson of the University of Edinburgh appointed Honorary Secretary, JGR MacDonald Acting Secretary and John Harrison Honorary Treasurer.
-Along with Adam Black, WA Smith and John Bartholomew, the directors included two Advocates, three solicitors, one MP and the Provost of Dundee!
+Along with Adam Black (the son of Lord Provost Adam Black), WA Smith and John Bartholomew, the directors included two Advocates, three solicitors, one MP and the Provost of Dundee!